 Final Expense Insurance Explained

 To understand how final expense insurance works, it is best to know why it was created.
-It was designed to provide an affordable way to plan for the inevitable end-of-life expenses that happen upon passing.
+It was designed to provide an affordable way to plan for the inevitable end-of-life expenses upon passing.

 The companies that offer this product know that most seniors are on a fixed income and wanted to provide an affordable way to pay for these inevitable costs.
 The reason these policies are so affordable is because of the smaller coverage amounts that are available.

 For a fixed, low monthly payment, you can have the protection that you need to prevent this financial burden from falling to your loved ones.